 Yes, a property owner can take action to prepare for a tree service scheduled to perform work on the property, like tree cutting, stump grinding, tree removal, and pruning.

-Move Hazards Out Of The Way– If there are hazards around the work area where the tree service will perform their work in; it’s good to prepare by moving those hazards out of the way.
+Move Hazards Out Of The Way- If there are hazards around the work area where the tree service will perform their work in; it's good to prepare by moving those hazards out of the way.
 Hazards around the property could be wires, junk, clutter, and electricity.
-It’s also good to point some of these potential hazards out to the formal on the tree company’s crew, so they are away from any potential safety concerns.
+It's also good to point out some of these potential hazards to the tree company's crew so they are away from any potential safety concerns.

 Move Vehicles Out Of The Way- On the day of the scheduled service, prepare the work area by ensuring that vehicles are moved out of the way.
 For liability concerns, vehicles should be moved as far away from the work area as possible.
 A falling limb can smash a vehicle or damage other items on the property.